fassko/fassko.github.io/_posts/2020-11-22-swiftui-modal.md

   }
 ```

-If we have two buttons, it can be fine, but let's say we have more than that.
-It can get quite messy, and we should deal with many `@State` variables.
+It can be fine to have two buttons, but let's say we have more than that.
+It can get quite messy, so we should deal with many `@State` variables.

 ### Using enumeration of all modal views

-If we head down to Apple official documentation, there is another [function](https://developer.apple.com/documentation/swiftui/view/actionsheet(item:content:)) to show a sheet.
+If we look at Apple's official documentation, there is another [function](https://developer.apple.com/documentation/swiftui/view/actionsheet(item:content:)) to show a sheet.
 Let's try to use it.

 At first, we will define an `enum` with all modal view options: